Scholars Choice operational specific FAQs

 What is the current interest rate being offered by the TIAA-CREF Life Funding Agreement?

-Effective July 19, 2021, accumulations (including contributions and earnings) under the TIAA-CREF Life Funding Agreement for the allocated Enrollment year investment portfolios and Conservative Allocation Portfolio has an effective annual interest rate of 1.10%, and are guaranteed to earn this rate through December 31, 2021, subject to the claims-paying ability of TIAA-CREF Life Insurance Company.
+Accumulations (including contributions and earnings) under the TIAA-CREF Life Funding Agreement for the Enrollment Year Investment Portfolios and Conservative Allocation Portfolio has an effective annual interest rate of 1.60%, and are guaranteed to earn this rate through June 30, 2023, subject to the claims-paying ability of TIAA-CREF Life Insurance Company.

 Scholars Choice operational specific FAQs